monkey-projects/blog-fn/README.md

 function with minimal dependencies: the landing html page, the ClojureScript js file and perhaps some images.
 Even the css [could be included in the cljs](https://github.com/clj-commons/cljss).

+After running initial tests, I have seen that loading the main page, which is based upon a minimal Nginx image of 11MB, can take between 15 and 20 seconds.
+Subsequent calls are a lot faster (< 500ms).
+With appropriate caching on the end of the API gateway, this initial load time could perhaps be lowered.

 ## Building

 Initially, we would use CircleCI to build the thing, but I would like to switch